Barile-Macchia resolutions: Minimal Free Resolutions of Edge Ideals of Weighted Oriented Forests

 One can generalize the results of this section from edge ideals of weighted naturally oriented forests to a larger class of ideals.
 Let $\T$ be a tree (no vertex weights or edge orientations).
 We assign each edge $e=xy$ of $\T$ with a pair $(p_e(x), q_e(y)) \in \ZZ_{+}^2$ and define the following ideal associated to $\T$ with respect to this pair assignment.

-One can produce almost all the results of this section (except for the blockend description, Proposition \ref{blockendforest}, and the recursive formulas for Betti number) for $J(\T)$ using the same arguments. \begin{theorem} The ideal $J(\T)$ is bridge-friendly and bridge-minimal. \end{theorem}
+One can produce almost all the results of this section (except for the blockend description, Proposition \ref{blockendforest}, and the recursive formulas for (graded and total) Betti numbers) for $J(\T)$ using the same arguments. \begin{theorem} The ideal $J(\T)$ is bridge-friendly and has a Batzies-Welker matching. \end{theorem}

 This result can be extended to forests by Theorem \ref{thm:tensormorse}.
 Moreover, the edge ideals of weighted oriented forests (with any orientation) belong to this class of ideals.